Iago-Pereira/IDD-Final-Project/README.md

 ### Expected Parts

-EEG headset, arduino, bluetooth module, wheels, motors, small physical wheelchair prototype
+EEG headset, arduino, bluetooth module, wheels, motors, small physical wheelchair prototype.

 ### Interaction Plan

+The person will wear the headset and control the wheelchair with it.